iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week5.rst

 |br| Finally, we can increase the font size on the labels, to make them easier to read.
 To do this, highlight the text
 and increase the font size using the small window that pops up.
 Alternatively, you can select the text box, then change the font size using the **Home** menu.

-Increase the axis label font size to 14, the chart title font size to 20, and the vertical axis tick labels to size 12:
+Increase the axis label font size to 14, the chart title font size to 20, and the vertical axis tick labels to size 12.
+Your chart should now look something like this:

 .. image:: img/week5/histogram_finished.png
     :width: 720